Price revolution: Influx of gold and silver

 From an economic viewpoint the discovery of new silver and gold deposits as well as the productivity increase in the silver mining industry perpetuated the price revolution.
 When precious metals entered Spain, this influx drove up the Spanish price level and caused a balance of payments deficit.
 This deficit occurred on account of Spanish demand for foreign products exceeding exports to foreign markets.
 The deficit was financed by the metals that entered these foreign countries and in turn increased their money supply and drove up their price levels.

 The increased importation of specie to Spain started in Central Europe around the beginning of the sixteenth century.
 According to Michael North (1994) central European silver output doubled between 1470 and 1520, and increased even more in the 1520s with the new mine of Joachimsthal.
 Also during this time the Spanish and Portuguese brought a large amount of gold from the New World to Europe.
-Starting in the 1540s a growing amount of silver was shipped to Europe from Zacatecas, Guanajuato and Taxco mines in Mexico and the Potosi mountain in Peru.
-The production of the Potosi mine increased greatly in the 1560s after mercury deposits had been discovered in the Andes, as mercury was necessary to process the silver.
+Starting in the 1540s a growing amount of silver was shipped to Europe from Zacatecas, Guanajuato and Taxco mines in Mexico and the Potosí mountain in Peru.
+The production of the Potosí mine increased greatly in the 1560s after mercury deposits had been discovered in the Andes, as mercury was necessary to process the silver.
 Based on the records of Earl J. Hamilton (1934), the total imports of specie from the Americas during the 16th century amounted to around 210 million pesos, with 160 million of these pesos being imported in the second half of the 16th century.
 The total amount of silver imported added up to about 3,915 metric tons of silver.
-However these numbers underestimate the total amount imported to Spain because Hamilton only counted imports recorded by the official Casa de Contratacion in Seville, not including the specie shipped directly to Cadiz by the Dutch and British East India Companies.
+However these numbers underestimate the total amount imported to Spain because Hamilton only counted imports recorded by the official Casa de Contratación in Seville, not including the specie shipped directly to Cádiz by the Dutch and British East India Companies.
 The influx of these precious metals and the resulting money supply shocks help explain the price increase in Spain during the 16th century.